This page gives information on the Light Select Render Element.

 The following diagram shows the compositing formula to recreate all the scene Lighting from light sources when each light in the scene is accounted for in exactly one VRayLightSelect render element in Diffuse mode.

 The diagram above illustrates that the sum of all VRayLightSelect Render Element set to Direct diffuse mode represents the VRayLighting render element which can be used in the Back to Beauty composite.
-For the above equation to work correctly, all enabled lights need to be accounted exactly once in the VRayLightSelect render elements.
-This happens with either specifying each light in a separate element, or combining them in a practical manner in several elements and avoiding repetitions.
+For the above equation to work correctly, all enabled lights need to be accounted for exactly once in the VRayLightSelect render elements.
+This happens by either specifying each light in a separate element, or combining them in a practical manner in several elements and avoiding repetitions.

 When the VRayLightSelect render element is set to Direct diffuse mode, the sum of all lights' output composes the VRayLighting render element.
 It must be noted that VRayAlSurfaceMtl with sss_mix value other than the default 0, doesn't fit this equation.